prebid/prebid.github.io/dev-docs/show-outstream-video-ads.md

     ...
 });

 {% endhighlight %}

+In a multiFormat adUnit, you might want the renderer to only apply to only one of the mediaTypes.
+You can do this by defining the renderer on the media type itself.
+{% highlight js %}

+pbjs.addAdUnit({
+    code: 'video1',
+    // This renderer would work the same as it does above...
+    renderer: {
+        url: 'example.com/publishersCustomRenderer.js',
+        render: function(bid) { renderAdUnit(...)  }
+    },
+    mediaTypes: {
+        video: {
+            context: 'outstream',
+            playerSize: [640, 480],
+            // but a renderer passed in here would apply only to this mediaType.
+            // It would override the above renderer.
+            renderer: {
+                url: 'example.com/videoRenderer.js',
+                render: function (bid) { renderVideo(...)  }
+            }
+        },
+        display: {
+            // With this renderer left out, it would use the renderer defined on the adUnit level.
+            ...,
+        },
+    },
+    ...
+});
+{% endhighlight %}

 Some demand partners that return a renderer with their video bid responses may support renderer configuration with the `adUnit.renderer.options` object.
 These configurations are bidder specific and may include options for skippability, player size, and ad text, for example.
 An example renderer configuration follows: